liumapp/add-mandarin-fonts-in-docker/README.md

 		fc-list :lang=zh

 	if you find mandarin fonts in the list , then you are success .

+## demo

+* run ./build-image.sh

+* run docker-compose up

+* the file /pdf/wrongpdf.pdf shows the wrong convert files without mandarin fonts.